 Mari Huusko | List Ranking 2 | North Shore Electorate

 Mari is a Director of New Sol Renewables, a commercial renewable energy system solution provider.
-She also works as a Business Development Executive at BECA’s New Ventures division, Building Services B-Tune, that specialises in building energy efficiencies.
+She also works as a Business Development Executive for B-Tune which targets reducing carbon emissions by changing the way buildings operate.

 Mari was born in Finland, and holds a Bachelor in Business Administration from Mercuria Business School in Helsinki as well as gaining a professional certification from Stanford University.

 Mari is passionate about building strong relationships with, and implementing creative solutions for, climate-resilient and future-focussed businesses in New Zealand.
 As an experienced practitioner in the renewables and innovation sectors she is dedicated to working toward a truly sustainable economy to create jobs, increase energy efficiencies, reduce emissions and provide long-term renewable solutions to New Zealand and the world.

 John Hyndman | List Ranking 3 | Waimakariri Electorate